The Complete Outdoor Travel Guide to Chattanooga, Tennessee

 Harrison Bay State Park

 Harrison Bay State Park was Tennessee’s first designated state park in 1937.
-This wooded park is a short distance from Chattanooga; about 25 minutes north-east of the city.
+This wooded park is a short distance from Chattanooga; about 25 minutes northeast of the city.
 Harrison Bay is filled with activities ranging from golf, hiking, mountain biking, boating, and fishing.
-The park features a 4.5-mile trail that loops around which is perfect for running and hiking.
+The park features a 4.5-mile trail that loops around, which is perfect for running and hiking.
 There is a large RV campsite with water and electrical hookups for those looking to spend extended time in the park.

-Climbing
+Climbing in Chattanooga

 Are you a climber looking to explore?
 You’ll be happy to know that Chattanooga is a mecca for climbers of all skill levels!
 In fact, there’s more rock to climb within a 25-mile radius of Chattanooga than there is in Boulder, Colorado.
 For those who may be new to climbing, there are three climbing gyms within the city and local guides who are more than willing to help newbies learn the ropes.
 Here are some of the best locations around Chattanooga for rock climbing.